onlinefinder/onlinefinder/searx/infopage/en/about.md

 OnlineFinder is a metasearch engine, aggregating the results of other search engines while not storing information about its users.
-We let you use other search engines without having to give them your digigal history and identity.
+We let you use other search engines without having to give them your digital history and identity.

 ## How does it work?
 When you use OnlineFinder to search the internet, we collect information from places